Xephoney/2SPIM131-Game-Engine/README.md

 Hans Ola, Kristian and Fabian's Game Engine Project The codebase comes mostly from following TheCherno's Game Engine Series

-Code compiles with MSVC v143
-Project setup and pp-step is done with Premake 5
+Code compiles and runs using MSVC v143 (Visual Studio 2022) Project setup is done using Premake 5

+To begin;
-To begin; Run GenerateProject.bat
+1. Run GenerateProject.bat
+2. Make sure Sandbox is "set as startup" project in the Solution Explorer (The font will be bold")
+3. Press Run